Money Heist (franchise): Berlin (2023 - present)

+Set in an "undefined past" before the events of Money Heist, Berlin focuses on Berlin while at his prime, as he prepares one of his most extraordinary heists in his career as a robber: stealing €44 million in jewels as if it was an illusionism act.
+To do this, he has the help of one of the three gangs he has robbed with in his life, formed by Keila (Michelle Jenner), Damián (Tristán Ulloa), Cameron (Begoña Vargas), Bruce (Joel Sánchez) and Roi (Julio Peña Fernández).

 Documentaries

 Money Heist: The Phenomenon (2020)

-A documentary involving the producers and the cast of Money Heist, titled Money Heist: The Phenomenon (La Casa de Papel: El Fenómeno), was released to Netflix on April 3 2020.
+A documentary involving the producers and the cast of Money Heist, titled Money Heist: The Phenomenon (La Casa de Papel: El Fenómeno), was released to Netflix on April 3, 2020.
 Looking at "how Money Heist became a global phenomenon", the series focuses on the series' "unexpected rise in popularity", its acquisition by Netflix, and its impact on culture across the world.
 It breaks down the production of the series, and includes interviews with the creators, cast and crew of the show.

 Money Heist: From Tokyo to Berlin (2021)

-A two-part sequel documentary, titled Money Heist: From Tokyo to Berlin and focusing on the production of the 26 additional episodes and overall creation of the franchise of a whole, was released on 3 September and 3 December 2021, respectively, simultaneously with the final season of Money Heist.
+A two-part sequel documentary, titled Money Heist: From Tokyo to Berlin and focusing on the production of the 26 additional episodes and the overall creation of the franchise of a whole, was released on 3 September and 3 December 2021, respectively, simultaneously with the final season of Money Heist.